richarddevers/openapydantic/README.md

 As describe in the openapi specification some attributes are fix ('paths', 'content' etc...) and some can be mapping with a free key.

 Mapping must be accessed like common dict, either by direct key loading, either using .get('*key*')

+Note that file reference (e.g: "#/file.yaml" are currently not supported)

 ### Attributes name collision